-- You have an in-depth knowledge of the sector which you will be reviewing i.e., GHG Inventory, GHG emission trends and supplementary information under the Kyoto Protocol and projections of GHG emissions. - You have a track record in technical review of GHG inventories and other annual information reported by Annex I Parties.
+- You have an in-depth knowledge of the Waste Sector; GHG emission trends and supplementary information under the Kyoto Protocol and projections of GHG emissions. - You have a track record in technical review of GHG inventories and other annual information reported by Annex I Parties.
 You will apply this ability through delivery of this contract. - You have experience of undertaking GHG Inventory related activities. - You have conducted reviews for Annex 1 Parties recently (2015-2022) or be able to demonstrate equivalent experience in inventory preparation. - You have demonstrated capability to deliver the scope of activities defined below in Annex 3.